The Deer Hunter: Selected tracks

+Theatrical release

+The producer Allan Carr took control of the movie's marketing and convinced the studio to allow the film to be played on the Z Channel before theatrical release.

-The Deer Hunter debuted at one theater each in New York and Los Angeles for a week on December 8, 1978.Bach, p.
-166 The release strategy was to qualify the film for Oscar consideration and close after a week to build interest.
-After the Oscar nominations, Universal widened the distribution to include major cities, building up to a full-scale release on February 23, 1979, just following the Oscars.
-This film was important for helping release patterns for so-called prestige pictures that screen only at the end of the year to qualify for Academy Award recognition.
+The Deer Hunter debuted at one theater in New York and one in Los Angeles for a week on December 8, 1978.
+The release strategy was to qualify the film for Oscar consideration and close after a week to build interest.

+After the Oscar nominations, Universal widened the distribution to include major cities, building up to a full-scale release on February 23, 1979, after the previous year's Oscars.
+The Deer Hunter pioneered a new release pattern for so-called prestige pictures that screen only at the end of the year to qualify for Academy Award recognition.
 The film eventually grossed $48.9 million at the US box office.

 CBS paid $3.5 million for three runs of the film.
-The network later cancelled the acquisition on the contractually permitted grounds of the film containing too much violence for US network transmission.
+The network later canceled the acquisition on the contractually permitted grounds of the film containing too much violence for US network transmission; the Russian-roulette scene was deemed controversial.